dreimer1986/yourname_card_mod/README-script.md

 Playing a video on a website as background is no witchcraft and so I slowly extended the script to play the video instead of the addin.
 I decided to go down to the very beginning aka "body" with my injection to bypass as many possible future breakages as possible.
 Now I needed clear view to that layer...

 Here my own theme came in handy.
 I had to modify a few global values and things looked fine.
-I even removed a few Card-Mod theme hacks and switched to a proper solution in the theme data itself.
+I even removed a few UIX theme hacks and switched to a proper solution in the theme data itself.
 The result was...
 WONDERFUL!
 No flickering, no sometimes not playing video, no short periods showing up the original background image...
 ALL WAS JUST FINE!

 Now I thought I should extend the script a bit.
 Like, make it more user friendly to modify for our yown needs and add a few neat features maybe.
 The randomizer was the first step, it got extended to not expect videos to be numbered 1.mp4-x.mp4 but use a random video regardless of the naming.
 Then I thought about adding the weather depeding background feature from Villhellm's addin, too.